ashlander/protoargs/README.rst

 **Protoargs** is python proto file transpiler, which generates arguments parser and configuration ready in-code structures using protobuf_ configuration.

 The idea - you create *any_name_scheme.proto* file and then, using **protoargs** on the schema file, you will get generated arguments parser for the specific programming language.
-Currently **c++11** and **python** are supported.
+Currently **c++11**, **python** and **rust** are supported.

-First - checkout configuration construction rules below, and as a next step, go directly to specific manuals by clicking cppdoc_ or pythondoc_ for the in-code usage.
+First - checkout configuration construction rules below, and as a next step, go directly to specific manuals by clicking cppdoc_ or pythondoc_ or rustdoc_ for the in-code usage.

 .. _protobuf: https://github.com/protocolbuffers/protobuf
 .. _cppdoc: doc/cpp/
 .. _pythondoc: doc/python/
+.. _rustdoc: doc/rust/

 Configuration File Rules
 ========================